StrikeVaults/FalconOne/README.md

 # FalconOne (v.0.1) - Lite

-FalconOne Lite is an Open Source solution deployed and updated on daily basis to help prevent terror and crime.
+FalconOne Lite is an Open Source solution deployed and updated on a daily basis to help prevent terror and crime.
-By using advanced tools, functions and stealth strategies, FalconOne Lite community is focused on making a friendly and fast solution for effective results.
+By using advanced tools, functions and stealth strategies, FalconOne community is focused on making a friendly and fast solution for effective results.

 For more information about the FalconOne Pro, please send an email to the Team at prochan@strikevaults.com.